 GAN algorithm(s) perform objectively better than the others.
 That's partially due to the lack of robust and consistent metric, as well as limited comparisons which put all algorithms on equal footage, including the computational

 Next lectures

-- Next Monday 17th, more on Generative models Conditional GANs (cGANs)! - We are still working on feedback for presentations will send around asap.
+Next Monday 16th, more on Generative models - Conditional GANs (cGANs)!

 • Keep working on the projects!